kaizencycle/Kaizen-OS/packages/INTEGRATED_PACKAGES.md

 # Integrated Packages

-This directory contains packages that have been integrated from external repositories into the Civic OS monorepo.
+This directory contains packages that have been integrated from external repositories into the Kaizen OS monorepo.

 ## Integrated Packages

 ### Civic Protocol Core (`civic-protocol-core/`)
 - **Source**: [Civic-Protocol-Core](https://github.com/kaizencycle/Civic-Protocol-Core)
-- **Purpose**: Core blockchain and governance protocols for Civic OS
+- **Purpose**: Core blockchain and governance protocols for Kaizen OS
 - **Technology**: Python, JavaScript
 - **Function**: Provides the foundational blockchain infrastructure, consensus mechanisms, and governance tools
-- **Integration**: Serves as the core protocol layer for all Civic OS operations
+- **Integration**: Serves as the core protocol layer for all Kaizen OS operations

 ### OAA API Library (`oaa-api-library/`)
 - **Source**: [OAA-API-Library](https://github.com/kaizencycle/OAA-API-Library)
 - **Purpose**: Comprehensive library for Open Agent Architecture
 - **Technology**: TypeScript, Next.js, React
 - **Function**: Provides APIs, components, and utilities for agent-based systems
-- **Integration**: Powers the agent coordination and API layer of Civic OS
+- **Integration**: Powers the agent coordination and API layer of Kaizen OS

 ### Civic AI Specs (`civic-ai-specs/`)
 - **Source**: [civic-ai-specs](https://github.com/kaizencycle/civic-ai-specs)
 - **Purpose**: Open specifications for ethical, verifiable, and geocivic AI systems
 - **Technology**: TypeScript, JSON schemas
-- **Function**: Defines standards and specifications for AI systems within Civic OS
+- **Function**: Defines standards and specifications for AI systems within Kaizen OS
 - **Integration**: Provides the specification framework for all AI components

 ## Development

-These packages are now part of the Civic OS monorepo and can be developed alongside other packages:
+These packages are now part of the Kaizen OS monorepo and can be developed alongside other packages:

 ```bash
 # Start all packages in development mode